Violence

 What role do fathers play in violence prevention and building a non-violent future?

 This new white paper by Professor Michael Flood explores fathers' roles in violence prevention.
-It was launched at the iinaugural Fathering Summit on March 14 2024, in Sydney (Australia), hosted by the Fathering Project.
+It was launched at the inaugural Fathering Summit on March 14 2024, in Sydney (Australia), hosted by the Fathering Project.

 Men must call each other out when they see disrespect, because the behaviour we walk past is the behaviour we accept, writes Keith Tracey-Patte.